Ōta, Tokyo: Former operations

 Namco, best known for video game franchises such as Pac-Man, Galaxian, and Ace Combat, were headquartered in Ota.
 The company moved its operations there in 1985, using the funds generated from the successful Family Computer port of Xevious to fund the construction of its office.
 The building was taken over by Namco Bandai Games after it absorbed Namco in 2006, and later by an unrelated Namco company that focused on video arcades and theme parks.
 The newer Namco company moved out of the building in 2014 and it was demolished two years later.

-Prior to the merger with Japan Airlines, Japan Air System had its headquarters by Tokyo International Airport in Ōta.
+Prior to the merger with Japan Airlines, Japan Air System had its headquarters at Haneda Airport in Ōta.